EFlynn25/strawberry/README.md

 Strawberry has so many animations everywhere, similar to Discord.
 The web app has gradients and nice color accents, too.

 ### Future features...
 In the future, there will be a ton of customization.
-I planned from the start that users would be able to customize their message style (Bubble-style or Discord-style) and they could choose whether or not they want a DMs and Groups tab, or if they want their chats and threads bunched together.
+As it is now, you can customize your message style between "Default" (Discord-style) and "Breckan" (bubble-style).
+But, there are a few more customization options I want to implement.
+I also have plans for a virtual invitation system similar to Google Calendar (or even Evite), but with an aim on simplicity.
+I'm tired of how complicated Google Calendar makes it when all I want to do is set a time, what we're doing, and who's going.
+I am also currently developing a mobile app using Flutter.

 ## Technical details
 This app uses...